 The 1952 one-story ranch-style home needed some work, but luckily, that's what Lewis does best.
 "My husband and I had been watching this piece of property for months and struck gold when it hit the market," she told MyDomaine.
 "We broke ground in the main part of the house the second we received the keys.
 It's now a big open floor plan for entertaining with exposed ceilings which completely transformed the space."

 While the rest of the house is still under construction, the kitchen was the first room to get the royal renovation treatment.
 Lewis collaborated with Signature Kitchen Suite to custom-design a cooking space that went beyond mere aesthetics.
 Because for Lewis, pretty should always be practical too.
-Ahead, the designer shares her process, why she didn't want a white kitchen, and the challenges along the way.
-Be sure to slide the arrows to see the amazing transformation.
+Ahead, the designer shares her process, why she didn't want a white kitchen and the challenges along the way.

 The kitchen is the hero of the home.
 It's where we all come together and enjoy our favorite hobby: eating.
 So Lewis wanted to make her new space reflect that while also having the functionality she needs to get food prepped for the family, quickly.
 "My family spends 70% of our time in the kitchen," she said, "so it was important that this room serve the purpose of function as well as aesthetics.
 This is one of the first times I was able to fully design a kitchen to my specification since it was for me and not a client."